-I think with Holly’s vision and organization we will reach a wider audience and provide a scholarship.
+I knew that with Holly’s vision and organization, we would reach a wider audience and successfully provide scholarships.

-After I submitted our scholarship offer to her project’s website, I asked our intern, Meekie Inman, a young black college student, if she thought the Pilates Diversity Scholarship was a good idea.
+After submitting our first scholarship offer, I asked our intern, Meekie Inman, a young black college student, if she thought the Pilates Diversity Scholarship was a good idea.

-Her words speak volumes and I hope it will inspire other Pilates Training Programs to join Equilibrium in offering a teacher training scholarship through the Pilates Diversity Scholarship project.
+Her words speak volumes, and I hope they will inspire other Pilates Training Programs to join Equilibrium in offering a teacher training scholarship through the Pilates Diversity Scholarship project.

 To A Better Future!